iotaledger/rosetta-iota/docs/pages/deployment.md

 #### Environment variables:
 - `MODE` ... the mode in which the implementation is to run.
 Can be either `offline` or `online`.
-- `TX_TAG` ... the tag that transactions created by the Construction API should carry.
-If no tag is specified, the tag `Rosetta` is used by default.
-Constructed transactions can then be found by this tag.
-The tag can be a maximum of 64 bytes long.

 ## Further notes: